rileyeaton-ubc/ubc-520-a2/README.md

 - **Medium**: 100,000 events (8,556 unique users, 500 URLs)
 - **Large**: 1,000,000 events (47,382 unique users, 1,000 URLs)

+The largest dataset was limited to 1 million events instead of 10 million due to hardware constraints during benchmarking.

 **Note**: The large dataset is not included in this repository due to GitHub's 100 MB file size limit.
 To generate it locally:

 ```bash